-Applications from publications for their national event must be addressed to the National Press Office of each circuit, excepted when the publication already has a permanent pass, then it has to apply through the FIA.
+Applications from publications for their national event must be addressed to the National Press Office of each circuit.

-First-time applicants (publications / agencies) must register before any application for accreditation can be submitted on F1.ams.fia.com.
-Applicants will be asked for a number of documents by email, some of which may also need to be supplied in their original form by post.
+First-time applicants (publications / agencies) must register before any application for accreditation can be submitted.
+Registrants will be asked to upload a number of documents on the system.
 Successful registration does not mean that any applications made from the registered account will automatically be successful.